anabatsh/PROTES/README.md

 > The input `I` can be easily converted to a `numpy` array if needed (i.e., `import numpy as np; I = np.array(I)`), so you you can use the ordinary `numpy` inside the taget function and do not use the `jax` at all.

-> Note that the code runs orders of magnitude faster if the tensor's mode size (`n`) is the same for all modes, as shown in the example above.
+> Note that the code runs orders of magnitude faster if the tensor's mode size (`n`) is the same for all modes, as was in the example above.
 If you need to optimize a tensor with discriminating mode sizes, then you should use the slow `protes_general` function (i.e., `from protes import protes_general`).
 In this case, instead of two parameters `d` and `n`, one parameter `n` should be passed, which is a list of the length `d` corresponding to the mode sizes in each dimension (all other parameters for the function `protes_general` are the same as for the function `protes`, which are detailed in the next section).

-Please, see also the `demo` folder, which contains several examples of using the `PROTES` method for real tasks (a simple demo can be run in the console with a command `python demo/demo_func.py` and `python demo/demo_qubo.py`).
+Please, see also the `demo` folder, which contains several examples of using the `PROTES` method for real problems (a simple demo can be run in the console with a command `python demo/demo_func.py` and `python demo/demo_qubo.py`).

 ## Parameters of the `protes` function